Diseases & Conditions

 Congenital scoliosis is a sideways curvature of the spine that is caused by a defect that was present at birth.
 It occurs in only 1 in 10,000 newborns and is much less common than the type of scoliosis that begins in adolescence.

 Children with congenital scoliosis sometimes have other health issues, such as kidney or bladder problems.
+They also have a higher likelihood of central nervous system abnormalities, like "tethered spinal cord."

 Even though congenital scoliosis is present at birth, it is sometimes impossible to see any spine problems until a child reaches adolescence.
+Milder forms are sometimes diagnosed incidentally (by accident): for example, when a patient has a chest X-ray for another reason.

 Types of Congenital Scoliosis